vincentium123/So-You-Want-To-Pet-A-Squirrel/README.md

 **5. If I wander around the park at random, how likely am I to find a friendly squirrel?**

 Depends how much time you want to put in!
 According to the [New York Times](https://www.nytimes.com/interactive/2020/01/08/nyregion/central-park-squirrel-census.html), one squirrel census shift lasted around twenty minutes.
-With a bit of help from SQL, we can see that in an average shift, volunteer would be expected to see 5 squirrels, so roughly one squirrel every four minutes.
+With a bit of help from SQL, we can see that in an average shift, a volunteer would be expected to see 5 squirrels, so roughly one squirrel every four minutes.

 Given that 6% of the squirrels are friendly, we can calculate a nice smooth cumulative probability curve.
 What’s clear here is that if you spend an hour in the park, you will most likely find a friendly squirrel (~60% odds).
 Spend two, and your odds jump up to over 80%.
 That’s pretty good.